atlassian/react-beautiful-dnd/docs/patterns/tables.md

 In order to use this strategy the widths of your columns need to be fixed - that is, they will not change depending on what content is placed in the cells.
 This can be achieve with either a `table-layout: fixed` or `table-layout: auto` as long as you manually set the width of the cells (eg `50%`).

-The only thing you need to do is set `display: table` on a `Draggable` row while it is dragging.
+The only thing you need to do is set `display: table` on a `<Draggable />` row while it is dragging.

 [See example code here](https://react-beautiful-dnd.netlify.com/?selectedKind=Tables&selectedStory=with%20fixed%20width%20columns&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)